 Treat this project in the same way you would using cement.
 You’ll want decent gloves and make sure that all skin and eyes are protected.
 This isn’t particularly toxic but be careful and use common sense to keep yourself safe.
 To the letter of the rule HSE.GOV says that we should use waterproof trousers, masks, gloves, and appropriate footwear such as wellington boots.

 Dig out the old grout

 The first step is to clear out the old grout as much as possible.
 In fact, there should be no old grout left at all.
-In an ideal world you get down to a depth of at least 40-50mm.
-The best tools for this are a small concrete chisel.
+In an ideal world you get down to a depth of at least 20-30mm.
+The best tools for this are a small concrete chisel or gardeners knife or crevice tool if it’s soft.
 Depending on the thickness of your gap, you may need to turn the chisel sideways at some points.

 Be careful not to damage your stone or slab by removing the old mortar or grout.
 Once this is out, dig up as much old sand or mud as you can.
 I use a small screwdriver initially for this.
 There are some huge benefits to this later on in the guide.

 After I cut out the grout, I always use a powerful pressure washer to clear out the joints, blow any mud, sand, or weed seeds out the way.
 There are a couple of cracking value petrol pressure washers at the moment.
 I am super into the Wilks Genuine USA TX750i Petrol Pressure Washer at the moment.
 At this price, it won’t last long in stock and has just the kind of power and brute force that is tailor made for a job like this.